nberrr/RSTL_Appointment/README.md

 # RSTL Appointment Portal

 ## Overview
 The RSTL (Regional Science and Technology Laboratory) Appointment Portal is a web-based application designed to streamline the process of scheduling and managing laboratory services appointments.
-This system serves various laboratory departments including Metrology, Chemistry, Microbiology, and Research & Consultation services.
+This system serves various laboratory departments including Metrology, Chemistry, Microbiology, Shelf Life, and Research & Consultation services.

 ## Features
 - 🔒 Secure user authentication and role-based access control
-- 📅 Appointment scheduling and management
+- 📅 Appointment scheduling and management for multiple laboratory types
 - 🏢 Company verification and management system
 - 🚛 Truck and metrology service management
 - 📊 Laboratory service cataloging and pricing